-- Reduction,
+- Reduction

-- · Reuse
+- Reuse

 - Recycling

-- · Disposal (if all else fails)
+- Disposal (if all else fails)

 This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
 Shelf life considerations should also be applied in making decisions of this type.
 Note that properties of a material may change in use, and recycling or reuse may not always be appropriate.
+In most instances the supplier of the material should be consulted.

-DO NOT allow wash water from cleaning or process equipment to enter drains.
-It may be necessary to collect all wash water for treatment before disposal.
-In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
-Where in doubt contact the responsible authority.

-- · Recycle wherever possible or consult manufacturer for recycling options. - · Consult State Land Waste Management Authority for disposal. - · Bury residue in an authorised landfill. - · Recycle containers if possible, or dispose of in an authorised landfill.
+- DO NOT allow wash water from cleaning or process equipment to enter drains. - It may be necessary to collect all wash water for treatment before disposal. - In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority. - Recycle wherever possible or consult manufacturer for recycling options. - Consult State Land Waste Management Authority for disposal. - · Bury residue in an authorised landfill. - · Recycle containers if possible, or dispose of in an authorised landfill.